 Dr. Jeremy Fisher

 Dr. Fisher has developed and published numerous applications to estimate the impacts of planning and policy decisions on the U.S. generation fleet and on emissions from fossil fuel generation.
-On behalf of EPA, he recently led the development of (and now supports) the Avoided Emissions and Generation Tool (AVERT) (www.epa.gov/avert), a peer-reviewed tool designed to assist states in using energy efficiency and renewable energy towards compliance with various air emissions regulations.
-AVERT was released to the public in early 2014.
-Dr. Fisher also provides technical guidance to the EPA and other clients on best practices in electric system modeling and resource planning.
+On behalf of EPA, Dr. Fisher led the development of the Avoided Emissions and Generation Tool (AVERT) (www.epa.gov/avert), a peer-reviewed tool designed to assist states in using energy efficiency and renewable energy towards compliance with various air emissions regulations.
+He also provides technical guidance to the EPA and other clients on best practices in electric system modeling and resource planning.

 Selected Recent Publications

 Author: Jeremy Fisher

 Synapse Energy Economics for the Union of Concerned Scientists, 2016

 Authors: Sarah Jackson, Jeremy Fisher PhD, Bob Fagan, Wendy Ong

 Synapse Energy Economics for U.S. Environmental Protection Agency, 2016